-Developing commercial and residential communities of substance through creative collaboration
+Developing, leasing, and managing commercial and residential communities of substance through creative collaboration

 Dacra was founded in 1987 by Miami native Craig Robins.
 The company first established a name for itself by partnering with other prominent local developers on the historical preservation of landmark hotels such as The Marlin, The Cavalier, The Leslie, The Kent, The Tides, and The Netherland, which was one of the first mixed-used projects on Ocean Drive.

 Interested in building lasting communities of substance, Dacra enhanced its preservation work in the hospitality sector by developing new commercial and mixed-used projects along Española Way and Washington Avenue.
 These urban renewal efforts brought restaurants, shops, entertainment, and cultural programming to the beach.
 Years of meticulous renovation combined with carefully curated new development worked together to bring South Beach’s Art Deco District roaring back to life.
 These efforts are credited with spurring an economic reawakening in the region.